-Annual Distribution US\$2.3 million (or 2.6% of run rate revenues) Description Providence is a leading provider of design, engineering, development, manufacturing and sourcing services for international apparel companies and retailers.
+Annual Distribution US\$2.3 million (2.6% of Run Rate Revenue) Description Providence is a leading provider of design, engineering, development, manufacturing and sourcing services for international apparel companies and retailers.
 Contribution History In April 2015, the Corporation contributed US\$30.0 million to Providence in return for an initial distribution of US\$4.5 million.
 The distribution resets based on gross revenue with a collar of +/- 5%.
-Performance Based on unaudited financial statements provided by management for the five months ended May 31, 2019, Providence's revenue and EBITDA have decreased significantly versus the comparable period due to the decline of their largest customer.
+Performance Based on unaudited financial statements provided by management for the eight months ended August 31, 2019, Providence's revenue and EBITDA have decreased significantly versus the comparable period due to the decline of their largest customer.
 Providence stopped providing services to that customer in late 2018 resulting in an expected decline in their EBITDA in 2019.
 In March, the Corporation received notice from Providence's senior lender (the "Lender") that distributions to the Corporation were blocked.
 Subsequently, the Corporation, Providence and the Lender came to an agreement to restart distributions immediately on a modified basis.
 The Lender agreed to forbear for a two year period as a result of Providence's owners contributing a material amount of capital into the business, and the proceeds were used as a partial repayment of the senior debt and to fund working capital.
-As part of the forbearance annual distributions to Alaris of US\$2.3 million are permitted for 2019 and 2020, approximately 60% of the contracted distributions over that same time period.
+As part of the forbearance, annual distributions to Alaris of US\$2.3 million are permitted for 2019 and 2020, approximately 60% of the contracted distributions over that same time period.
 No monthly distributions were missed and the distributions of US\$195,000 per month began in April 2019.
 The agreement with the Lender requires Providence to meet a liquidity threshold which, based on Providence's management's forecast, the maintenance of such covenant is expected.
-Fair Value With the change in distributions, the fair value of the Providence units were reduced by US\$5.0 million in Q1 2019.
-There was no change during the three months ending June 30, 2019.
+Fair Value With the change in distributions in Q1 2019, the fair value of the Providence units was reduced by US\$5.0 million.
+The fair value of the Providence units was decreased an additional US\$0.6 million in the three months ended September 30, 2019.
 The fair value of the Providence units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
 ECR The ECR for Providence remains below 1.0x.